dozingyobs/kernel-actions/README.md

 **This is a simple project where I compile the Linux kernel on Github's Actions because I wanted to have linux-tkg style performance while not building it myself, hence that's why I call it lazykernel.**

 ![Latest Commit](https://img.shields.io/github/last-commit/dozingyobs/kernel-actions)
+> [!NOTE]
+> today i just realized tkg already has a github actions pipeline and a prebuilt kernel in the first place, which uh kind of makes this project a whole lot useless i think

 ## 🧭 Quick Links
 * 📦 ⬇️ [Jump to Installation](#install)